status-im/status-web/apps/website/docs/your-profile-and-preferences/share-your-status-profile.md

 title: Share your Status profile
 ---

 If someone wants to add you as a contact in Status, you need to share your profile with them.
-You can share your profile link or your QR code containing that link with your [chat key][your-chatkey-emojihash-and-identicon-ring].
-They can use either of those to [add you to their contacts][add-a-contact-in-status].
+You can share your profile link or your QR code containing that link with your [chat key](./your-chatkey-emojihash-and-identicon-ring.md).
+They can use either of those to [add you to their contacts](./add-a-contact-in-status.md).

 ## Share your Status profile